CharrBourrAh/hangman-classic/README.md

 ``Hangman`` is a very famous game that a player must guess the word by suggesting letters being limited by a low number of guesses.
 These numbers of attempts left are represented into a hangman hence the name of the game.

+<h2>Requirements</h2>

+***

+In order to play this game without any problems, we highly recommend you to preferably use Windows as your operating system

 <h2>How to play</h2>

 ***